somedatapacket/docs.humio.com/content/getting_started/views.md

 |--------------------|-----------------------------------------|
 | `acme-project`       | `#service=app and eventType=analytics`  |

-In this example we create three views that all draw their data from a single physical repository.
+In this example we create three virtual repositories that all draw their data from a single physical repository.
 If you are using a free cloud account this physical repository could be you [Sandbox]({{< relref "the_sandbox.md" >}})

 #### Redacting sensitive information {#sensitive}

 Your data may contain information that not everyone should have access to.
-You can use views to implement security restrictions and censoring.
+You can use virtual repository to implement security restrictions and censoring.

 Let's say your logs contain social security numbers and you don't want your help desk workers to be able to see these.
 You can redact them by overriding